Barabasi-Lab/GroceryDB/README.md

 - [NHANES_2003_2018_FoodSource_Consumed.csv](https://drive.google.com/file/d/1MDJtbm5nnY2DPz_Q5ijhrusZ5lSlu9Dl/view?usp=drive_link) &rarr; This file provides the source of food consumed by NHANES participants, capturing the variables DR1FS and DR2FS that corresponds to \Where did you get (this/most of the ingredients for this)?", found at [NHANES](https://wwwn.cdc.gov/nchs/nhanes/search/datapage.aspx?Component=Dietary&CycleBeginYear=2017).

+# GroceryDB on MongoDB
+MongoDB is a NoSQL database that uses a JSON-like format for data storage.
+All the data scraped from Target, Walmart, and Whole Foods are available on our MongoDB server.
+We provide both the raw data and the cleaned data that is used for GroceryDB.

+## Connecting to MongoDB
+You will require two files to connect: query_builder.py and config.json, where the py file contains the functions necessary to establish a connection to MongoDB and the json file contains the necessary keys to successfully connect.

+Install required python packages: pymongo, certifi, json, tqdm, and pandas.

+After you have the necessary packages and files on your computer, run the jupyter notebook example to load the MongoDB data for downstream use.

+## Datasets Available

+- **CleanedData**: contains the FPro scores of all products from Target, Walmart, and Whole Foods.
+The FPro scores are calculated using a panel of nutrients from each product's provided nutrient table.
+For each nutrient the reported value and the convert value to g/100g are given.
+There are two FPro scores given, one with a 12 nutrient panel and another with a 10 nutrient panel.
+Calories, price per calorie, and price per gram are found in this dataset.

+- **ProductIngredients**: contains the ingredient list of each product from Target, Walmart, and Whole Foods in the format of an ingredient tree.
+Each ingredient reports its order in the ingredient list, parent order, depth, and distance to root node.
+Our disambiguation of ingredient names is given as well as the original name.
+Ingredients are identified as additive if they are considered additives by the USDA.

 # Cite GroceryDB